BarakBinyamin/Ad-Free-Youtube/README.md

 git clone https://github.com/BarakBinyamin/addless-youtube.git
 cd addless-youtube
 npm install
-node .
+node index.js --port=8000
 ```

 ## Also Ngrok
-Forward this service to the web using ngrok, and avoid being canceled by youtube
+Forward this service to the web using ngrok, and avoid being canceled by youtube for not having a domain name
 1. [Make an ngrok account](https://ngrok.com/)
 2. Create an ssh key with the command `ssh-keygen`
    1. Follow the prompts, remember the passphrase